Georgia

 Protecting the Georgia Coast

 Georgia’s barrier islands are natural treasures, home to one-third of the remaining salt marshes on the east coast.
-Development pressure and lax enforcement present frequent threats so SELC works closely with a broad coalition to create tighter safeguards to protect coastal communities, natural resources, and public lands like the Cumberland Island National Seashore.
+Development pressure and lax enforcement present frequent threats so SELC works closely with a broad coalition to create tighter safeguards to prepare coastal communities for climate change impacts, and protect natural resources, and public lands like the Cumberland Island National Seashore.

 Learn More